Selling a House With a Lien In San Francisco Bay Area

 A child support or alimony lien is filed against a house when the property owner fails to pay for child support that the local court ordered.
 With this lien, the court may still allow the owner to sell the property; however, the process of court approval isn’t that fast.

-Child Support and Alimony Lien in SF Bay Area
+Child Support and Alimony Lien in San Francisco Bay Area

 Yep, you can sell a property with a lien.
 But, unless it’s a mortgage lien, you should sort out the lien before the closing to prevent any holdups.